fsiamp/movierama/README.md

 Submission of movies is only allowed to registered members.

-MovieRAMA was developed by using PHP, Javascript, CSS, jQuery/AJAX and MySQL.
+MovieRAMA was developed by using PHP, Javascript, CSS, jQuery/AJAX and MySQL.<br>
 It was deployed as a LAMP stack on a Google Cloud instance.